Light Reflecting Materials Program

 grant_eligibility_criteria|eligible_expenses

-- Approved light reflecting materials such as Extenday, ReflectaKnit, and Bright White Reflective Fabric
+- Purchase of approved light reflecting materials such as Extenday, ReflectaKnit, and Bright White Reflective Fabric.

-- Hardware necessary for installation, including rubber cords, wire claws, and PVC pipe
+- Procurement of hardware and installation equipment necessary for LRM installation, including rubber cords, wire claws, corner ties, tree ropes, and PVC pipe for storage, up to a specified maximum cost.

 grant_single_labels|criteria